Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Test of the scaling on new gas and liquid velocity data collected in a bubble column

 \subsection{Experimental conditions}

 The experiment consisted in a $3$m high and $D=0.4$m internal diameter bubble column functioning with air and water.
 The gas injector was a 10mm thick plexiglass plate perforated by 352 orifices of 1mm internal diameter.
 These orifices were uniformly distributed over the column cross-section.
 The column was filled with tap water at an initial height $H_0=2.02$m.
-The surface tension of the tap water used was $67$mN/m at $25^\circ$C, its pH evolves in the interval $[7.7, 7.9]$ and its conductivity varied in range $330-450 \mu$S/cm, indicating the presence of a significant solid content.
-All the data presented here were gathered at $H=1.45$m above injection that is at $H/D=3.625$, a position well within the quasi fully developed region.
+The surface tension of the tap water used was $67$mN/m at $25^\circ$C, its pH evolved in the interval $[7.7, 7.9]$ and its conductivity varied within the range $330-450 \mu$S/cm, indicating the presence of a significant solid content.
+All the data presented here were gathered at $H=1.45$m above injection, that is at $H/D=3.625$, a position well within the quasi fully developed region.
 Besides, and owing to the large ratio $H_0/D=5.05$, the information collected in that zone is not sensitive to the static liquid height $H_0$.
-Experiments were achieved for superficial velocities $V_{sg}$ ranging from 0.6cm/s to 26cm/s.
+Experiments were performed for superficial gas velocities $V_{sg}$ ranging from 0.6cm/s to 26cm/s; \NOTE{the maximum global volume fraction was about 35\%}.

 Information relative to bubbles was acquired with the Doppler probe.
-For each bubble detected, the probe gives access to the gas residence time $t_G$, that is the time spent by the probe tip inside the bubble.
-Besides, a Doppler signal is recorded from the rear interface (that is at the gas to liquid transition) for some bubble signatures, and its analysis provides the bubble velocity $V_b$ projected along the fiber axis.
-When both the gas residence time $t_{Gi}$ and the bubble velocity $V_{bi}$ are available for the ith bubble, one can infer the gas chord $C_i = V_{bi} t_{Gi}$ cut by the probe through that bubble.
+For each bubble detected, the probe gives access to the gas residence time $t_G$, that is the time spent by the probe tip inside the bubble. \NOTE{The void fraction is given by the sum of residence times divided by the measuring duration.
+For the present flow conditions in terms of fluids, bubble size, absolute velocity of bubbles and probe dimension, the uncertainty on void fraction measurements is less than 1\% according to the study of \cite{vejravzka2010measurement} in air-water systems.} Besides, a Doppler signal is recorded from the rear interface (that is at the gas to liquid transition) for some bubble signatures, and its analysis provides the bubble velocity $V_b$ projected along the fiber axis.
+When both the gas residence time $t_{Gi}$ and the bubble velocity $V_{bi}$ are available for the ith bubble, one can infer the gas chord $C_i = V_{bi} t_{Gi}$ cut by the probe through that bubble. \NOTE{The typical reproducibility on chord length measurements is of order 3\% on the mean value, and less than 20\% on the standard deviation (\cite{lefebvre2022new}).}